 It is estimated that the cost of providing you with the information is above the amount to which we are legally required to respond i.e. the cost of locating and retrieving the required information exceeds the ‘appropriate level’ as stated in the Freedom of Information (Fees and appropriate limit) Regulations 2004.

-A search for emails for the last 12 months between TfW and Abellio/T-UK containing the term ‘PSVR’ retrieved 982744 emails.
+A search for emails for the last 12 months between TfW and Abellio/T-UK containing the term ‘PSVR’ retrieved 982,744 emails.
 Unfortunately, to look through all of these emails to ascertain relevance would take an unquantifiable amount of time.

 In the case of Transport for Wales (TfW), the appropriate limit is £450 which has been calculated to equate to a total of 18 hours of work.
 If any part of the request exceeds the fees limit then Section 12 applies to the whole request.